Not all eCommerce platforms are created equal.

 nopCommerce is a free, open-source platform built on Microsoft technologies.
 You can use it to fully customize your store with different payment gateways, shipping features, marketing tools, design, and more.

 Businesses gravitate toward SaaS eCommerce platforms because of their easy accessibility and customization capabilities.
 You can also get them up and running in no time.

 Their user-friendly setup makes it easy for an entire team to troubleshoot and resolve issues in the back-end.
 You don’t need to know how to code, and the learning curve is generally pretty minimal.
 Typically, such services have a monthly subscription model, allowing you to choose from a variety of different plans.

 Perhaps the best-known example of an eCommerce SaaS platform is Shopify.
 After creating an account, you can set up your store and start selling online in minutes.
 No coding, no technical setup.
 Everything is done for you, in exchange for a monthly fee.

 Headless Commerce is kind of like the buffet of eCommerce platforms.
 It separates your front-end design from your back-end infrastructure so you can engage customers anywhere, including billboards, wearables, smart mirrors, vending machines, and more.

 A business can pick and choose exactly what it needs to streamline its production, customer experience, and output.
 More specifically, businesses choose plug-ins and integrations that are relevant to the organization.
 The host is responsible for security.

 Best eCommerce platforms

-There’s an eCommerce platform for all businesses, regardless of size or vertical.
-Below are some of the best eCommerce platforms to choose from today.
+There’s an eCommerce platform for all businesses, regardless of size or industry.
+Below are some different eCommerce platforms to choose from today.